nightscout/nightscout.github.io/docs/troubleshoot/fly.io.md

 `flyctl auth login`

+- Verify your Nightscout app name

+`flyctl app list`

-- Restart your app (replace `yourappname` by the name of your Nightscout app in Fly.io)
+- Restart your app (replace `example-ns` by the name of your Nightscout app in Fly.io)

-`flyctl machine restart --app yourappname`
+`flyctl machine restart --app example-ns`

 </br>